bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

                    show_mouse: bool = False) -> tuple
 ```

-Get line as hashable tuple for caching: (ansi_code, char, ansi_code, char, ...)
+Get line as a hashable tuple for caching.

 <a id="bittty.parser"></a>

 # bittty.parser

-The Terminal Parser: A state machine for processing terminal input streams.
+A state machine for processing terminal input streams.

-This module provides the `Parser` class, which consumes a stream of bytes
-from a pseudo-terminal (pty) and translates it into high-level calls to a
-`ScreenWriter` API.

-It is a direct architectural port of tmux's `input.c`, implementing the same
-finite state machine described by Paul Williams (https://vt100.net/emu/).

-The core logic is in the `feed()` method, which processes each byte, moves
-between states, and calls the appropriate handler methods for escape sequences.

 <a id="bittty.parser.Parser"></a>